thedynamiclinker/sudocode/var/lib/rect.md

 1: Wow it lets you do things the designers didn't anticipate!

-0: That's every programming language.
+0: That's every programming language!
 Don't trust the marketing.

 1: What marketing?

 0: See the highlighted part?
 These things are popular with businesses.
-Anything popular with businesses has a massive amount of marketing energy trying to sell it.
-Don't trust your feelings until you divide by the size of the marketing team.
+Anything popular with businesses has a massive amount of marketing energy trying to sell you services and support and all other sorts of fluff.
+Don't trust your feelings on anything until you divide by the size of the marketing team.

 1: Divide by the---